 As per the study, the stress that these sounds cause can result in behavioural changes like increased aggression or biting.
 Pet owners should take precautions during noisy events by keeping dogs indoors and providing a quiet, safe environment to minimise these effects.

-Keren Nazareth, Street Dog Program Director at Humane Society International (HSI)/India, highlights solutions to address the crisis by tackling environmental stressors affecting street dogs.
+Keren Nazareth, Senior Director, Companion Animals and Engagement, Humane Society International/India, highlights solutions to address the crisis by tackling environmental stressors affecting street dogs.
 “This Diwali, we put up around 750 awareness posters across three cities, urging communities to designate areas for bursting crackers away from animals,” she says.

 “We also encourage people to walk their pets during quieter times and to care for street dogs responsibly—providing water, food, and treatment—as their stress levels rise significantly during festivals.”